-The cycle not only locks problem drinkers into a perpetual downward spiral, but sours their self-esteem.
+The cycle not only locks problem drinkers into a perpetual downward spiral, but sours their self-esteem1.
 Many find themselves tangled in a sticky web of self-loathing, so instinctive that they don’t notice it from day to day.
-This state of mind can foster feelings of hopelessness, guilt, and dejection.
+This state of mind can foster feelings of hopelessness, guilt, dejection, and shame2.

 As the group therapist in Breaking Bad implies, the key to recovery isn’t being more disciplined, more self-critical, or “better” in general.
 Instead, one must foster new ways of coping with painful emotions and hush his or her vicious inner critic.
 In short, the key to recovery is self-compassion.

 The term “self-compassion” gets tossed around a lot these days, but what does it mean, exactly?
 Self-compassion involves treating oneself with kindness and non-judgement, even when one believes one has failed beyond repair.
 It also means becoming sensitive to one’s inner emotions.

 There’s a reason3 self-compassion has debuted in addiction recovery programs as of late.
 By accepting misfortune and moving on, one gradually learns that he or she doesn’t need alcohol to cope with feelings of helplessness.
 In her book, Self-Compassion: The Proven Power of Being Kind to Yourself, Dr. Kristin Neff describes three steps to achieving self-compassion: